artiebits.com

 Home team win rates

-How do we do that?
+How can we do this?

-Remember the lambda in the Poisson distribution formula?
-Lambda can vary depending on different factors.
-For instance, it may be higher for Manchester United than for Fulham because Manchester is stronger.
-Lambda may also be higher when a team plays at home on a familiar field with supportive fans.
+Lambda is not a fixed value but varies depending on factors like the specific teams playing.
+It might be higher for Manchester United than for Fulham because Manchester United is generally stronger.
+It might also be higher when a team plays at home due to the familiar environment and crowd support.

 HomeAwayHomeGoalsAwayGoals